lowrycito/handbook/pages/study-manual-general-handbook-3-priesthood-principles.md

 Church, is the only person on earth authorized to exercise all of those priesthood keys (see Doctrine and Covenants 81:1–2; 107:64–67, 91–92; 132:7).

-Under the direction of the President of the Church, the following priesthood leaders are given keys so they can preside in their areas of responsibility:
+Under the direction of the President of the Church, the following local priesthood leaders are given keys so they can preside in their areas of
+responsibility:

-  * Stake and district presidents.
+  * Stake and district presidents

-  * Bishops and branch presidents.
+  * Bishops and branch presidents

-  * Melchizedek and Aaronic Priesthood quorum presidents.
+  * Melchizedek and Aaronic Priesthood quorum presidents

-  * Temple presidents.
+  * Temple presidents

-  * Mission presidents and missionary training center presidents.
+  * Mission presidents and missionary training center presidents

-  * Church historic site presidents.
+  * Church historic site presidents

 These leaders receive priesthood keys when they are set apart to their callings.